 The “Love Lab” research famously uncovered the hidden realities of marital friendship and intimacy, and how gridlocked conflict could be constructively managed, and long-standing relational rifts healed and repaired.

 It took Levenson & Gottman 14 years of research, but they uncovered another more subtle dysfunctional pattern; emotional disengagement.
 It is characterized by a lack of positive affect while in a conflictual discussion (no curiosity, humor, repair attempts, warmth, or, most important…empathy).
 The uncovering of this pattern completed the clinical timeline.

-There are 6 Gottman Master Trainer/Certified Couples therapists who work at the Institute, helping to train future Gottman Therapists in science-based couples therapy.
+There are about 20 Gottman Master Trainer/Certified Couples therapists who work at the Institute, helping to train future Gottman Therapists in science-based couples therapy.
 Two of those six are team members at Couples Therapy Inc.

-There are only about 250 Certified Gottman Couples therapists on the planet right now.
-Five are in our practice, and several others are on the certification track.
+There are under 400 Certified Gottman Couples therapists on the planet right now.
+Our practice has several of them, and several others are on the certification track.
 I know of no other couples therapy clinical practice that has anywhere near as many science-based practitioners as ours.

 The science of healing intimate bonds has never been better.
 We have two research-driven, evidence-based methods to heal and repair troubled marriages, Gottman and EFT.

 And both have advanced training institutes.

 There are far too many “generalist therapists” out there who choose to know nothing about these proven, evidence-based methods.
 Sadly, their ignorance often makes troubled marriages worse.

 Only about 10% of so-called “couples therapists” have any training in couples therapy at all.

 The tragedy is that only 19% of troubled couples enter couples therapy.
 Think about it.
 Only 1 in 5 couples.
 These are brave souls.
 They deserve the best chance they can get to turn things around, for themselves and for their kids.
 They deserve the best that science-based couples therapy can offer.